 Non-rev, ID90, ISA, GP, ZED and IPB are some of the abbreviations used for non-revenue airline travel, also referred to as staff travel.
 Non-revenue tickets are used by (retired) airline employees, travel industry employees, their family members or close friends (often called "buddy passes").
 These tickets can be purchased at a fraction of the costs of a standard ticket, but are only granted if unsold seats are available.
 They are used extensively throughout the airline industry.

 What are non-rev passengers?

-Non-rev passengers (also referred to as standby passengers or nonrevs) are passengers who fly on discount tickets.
+Non-rev passengers (also referred to as standby passengers, non-rev pax or nonrevs) are passengers who fly on discounted tickets.
 These tickets are sometimes called ID90 (for 90% discount) or ZED (for Zonal Employee Discount) tickets.
 In other words: non-rev passengers are passengers who are not producing revenue for the airline.

 See below for the benefits and downsides of non-rev tickets.

 People who work for an airline often have the benefit of being eligible for non-rev travel.
 Depending on their airline's policy, their family members and friends can join them on their flights for the same, low fee.

 We estimate there are about 22 million people worldwide who are eligible for non-rev travel.

 What are the benefits of non-rev travel?